 Some libertarians will argue that a society based on the principles of voluntarism is a more just and moral system than a society that is based on coercion.
 On the surface, this seems entirely true.
 However, if you dig a little deeper it turns out that it is an incorrect suggestion.
 Not because coercion is intrinsically superior to that of a voluntary transaction, but because the comparison often mischaracterizes the necessary conditions for a just use of coercion in order to maintain a morally upright civil order.

 Voluntarism, or free actions taken by citizens within a given society, can only be voluntarily meaningful within a community when a codified and recognized rule of law secures the moral order of the culture.
-This means that voluntary actions require a rule of law that threatens the use of coercion when said moral order of a culture is going to be violated by a specific actor.
+This means that voluntary actions require a rule of law that threatens the use of coercion when said moral order of a culture is going to be violated by a specific actor(s).
 These conditions are also required for the libertarian society no matter how forcefully they are denied by adherents of this political philosophy.
 At some point, lawful authorities will have to use coercive force to uphold the law.
-We can disagree on what ought to be coerced, but it is foolish to argue that coercion is not a necessary component of any civil society.
+We can disagree on what ought to be coerced, but it is foolish to argue that coercion is not a necessary component of any civil society predicated on voluntary transactions.

 Let me try to clarify the argument by presenting a philosophical dilemma for the purely libertarian voluntary society: